The Nine Enneagram Types

 Hilary Stokes Phd

 Dr. Hilary Stokes is a licensed psychotherapist in private practice in San Diego, California.
 Dr. Hilary received her PhD in psychology with a specialty in transpersonal psychology from San Diego University for Integrative Studies, a master’s degree in social work from San Diego State University and a master’s degree in Sport Psychology from San Jose State University.
-In addition to her ….
+She is a certified brainspotting therapist.

 Kim Ward Phd

 Dr. Kim Ward received her PhD in psychology with a specialty in transpersonal psychology from San Diego University for Integrative Studies.
 She also holds a master’s degree in transpersonal psychology from John F. Kennedy University in Orinda, California.
 Dr. Kim is a certified trauma-informed coach and life coach in private practice in San Diego, California.
-In…
+She is a certified brainspotting therapist.

 Certified Enneagram Coaches